nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to search for a contact by inputting either:
+1. User requests to search for a contact by inputting exactly one of them:
      * The name of the contact,
      * The module code (optionally including the role), or
      * The category of the issue